Nickel-Plated Lead Shot (11 lbs/bag)

 "the world's most effective game shot."

-Our nickel-plated shot is the real deal - not a "wash" coating.
+Our nickel-plated shot is the real deal - not a wash coating.
 We've been field testing this shot since the mid 1970s.
-We've run it through our ballistic lab and we've shot it all over the planet in every type of game situation that you can imagine.
+Our staff runs it through its paces in our ballistic lab and we've shot it all over the planet in every type of game situation that you can imagine.
 Our customers agree by making this one of our most popular products.

-Design: A hardened lead/antimony alloy core is first copper coated before heavy nickel plating is applied.
+Design: A hardened lead and antimony alloy core is first copper-coated before heavy nickel-plating is applied.
 This thick exterior layer serves as the hardening catalyst for the entire pellet.
 It provides the essential hardness and reduced friction for maximum penetration capability.
 The first thing you'll notice about birds hit with nickel-plated lead is the reduction or elimination of feathers in the wound channel.
 The surface coating of nickel allows these pellets to penetrate straight through tough feathers and deliver lethal energy where it counts most.

 Patterning: Fiocchi, the maker of Golden Pheasant nickel-plated shotshell loads, has tested nickel-plated lead with numerous guns and choke combinations and found that pattern efficiency is increased on an average by 4%.

 Sizing note: Pellets may have a slightly larger size variation tolerance due to metric European metric sizing and the heavy plating process.
 Pellet diameters and pellet counts per load will differ from those to which American shooters have become accustomed.